puppetlabs/puppet-docs/source/learning/ordering.markdown

 ### Autorequire

 Some of Puppet's resource types will notice when an instance is related to other resources, and they'll set up automatic dependencies.
-The one you'll use most often is between files and their parent directories: if a given file and its parent directory are both being managed as resources, Puppet will make sure to sync the parent directory before the file.
+The one you'll use most often is between files and their parent directories: if a given file and its parent directory are both being managed as resources, Puppet will make sure to sync the parent directory before the file. **This never creates new resources;** it only adds dependencies to resources that are already being managed.

 Don't sweat much about the details of autorequiring; it's fairly conservative and should generally do the right thing without getting in your way.
 If you forget it's there and make explicit dependencies, your code will still work.